 Capra always had only one George Bailey in mind: Jimmy Stewart.
 But W.C.
 Fields was considered for the role of Uncle Billy (who was ultimately played by Thomas Mitchell).
 Jean Arthur passed on the role of Mary before Donna Reed was offered the part.
 And Henry Travers was considered for several roles in the movie before he became Clarence.

-After their honeymoon gets abruptly canceled, Mary sets up an impromptu “bridal suite” in the abandoned house they once threw rocks at:
+After their honeymoon gets abruptly canceled, Mary sets up an impromptu “bridal suite” in the empty house:

 Zuzu loves flowers, and her bedroom shows it!
-Her headboard, nightstand, dresser, and the crib next to her all have flowers on them.
+Her headboard, nightstand, dresser, and the crib all have flowers.

 I love this scene, when she refuses to take a nap because she wants to look at the flower she brought home from school.
 When a few petals falls off, she tells her dad to “paste them back on.”